Bhuppi294/Bhuppi294/README.md

 <h2 align="left">Hi There 👋!
 My name is Bhupesh Negi from India and I'm a
-  🚀 Web Developer | 📱 Tech Enthusiast | 🎯 Future Defence Officer
+  🚀 Web Developer | 📱 Tech Enthusiast
 Passionate about building projects, learning new tech, and chasing challenges beyond the screen</h2>

 ---